Writing a Thank-You Email After an Interview (with Examples)

 Subject Line: Thank You: Project Intern Position Interview

-From our conversation, we both surmised that a willingness to learn is an essential for this role.
-I hope I was able to show you my own drive for gaining knowledge from our discussion of my experience with extracurricular activities apart from my required coursework.
+I know that a willingness to learn is essential for this role.
+I hope I was able to show you how driven I am to gain knowledge and hone my skill set with [Company].

 [Links you would like to provide, prefaced]